Croatia: An Ideal 10-Day Itinerary

 AN IDEAL 10-DAY CROATIA ITINERARY:

-I knew I wanted to go to Croatia, and I knew I had only 10 days to see the entire country.
-That probably isn’t the best philosophy to have, but personally, if I am going somewhere that has been on the bucket list for years, I better see everything there is to see.
-That being said, I did lots of research prior to my trip to determine where to go in Croatia and had difficulty finding a complete itinerary that was less than two weeks long.
-There are so many different cities to see in Croatia, transportation isn’t the easiest, and each city is at least two hours away from the other.
-So now, about two months after my wonderful trip with my boyfriend, I am creating my ideal itinerary for visiting Croatia in 10 days.
-Now, of course, I have an entirely new list of places that I want to visit in Croatia like the city of Rovinj and Krka National Park, both of which I think are perfect spots for a return trip.
+I knew I wanted to visit Croatia, but because of strict scheduling, I had only 10 days to see the entire country.
+Of course, that isn’t the most realistic or best philosophy to have; but personally, if I am going somewhere that has been on the bucket list for years, I try and pack in everything there is to see (within reason of course).
+That being said, I did tons of research prior to my trip to determine where to go in Croatia and and had difficulty finding a complete itinerary that was less than two weeks long.
+There are so many different cities to see in Croatia, public transportation isn’t the easiest, and each city is at least two hours away from the other.
+So, about two months after spending the most incredible 10 days in Croatia, I created an ideal itinerary for what to see in Croatia in 10 days.
+Of course, now I have an entirely new list of places that I want to visit in Croatia like the city of Rovinj and Krka National Park, both of which I think are perfect spots for a return trip.

-Fly into Zagreb.
+Fly into Zagreb, the capital of Croatia.
 Have your hotel or hostel prepare a taxi pickup for you ahead of time.
 Visit the city center and have drinks and food on the main thoroughfare named Tkalciceva.
 We had the best truffle pasta of the trip on this street so even if its touristy, the food is delicious.
 Afterwards, I would suggest a tour of the Museum of Broken Relationships.
 It’s small and simple; however, I challenge you to not find one story that doesn’t relate to you in some way.